beezwax/markdown-compiler/doc/tokenize.md

 Try running the tests with `rake test test/test_tokenizer.rb`.
 Try adding new characters to be recognized, like `(`; `)`; `[`; `]`.

+## You did it!
+If you've followed along, congrats!
+You've taken the first step towards writing a tiny compiler.
+For now, you can relax, pat yourself in the back and sip some coffee.
+Next time, we'll talk about the next step: _Parsing_.
+We'll learn about grammars, formal languages and Recursive Descent Parsers.
+Don't worry they are not as scary as they sound.